-There's also the fact to consider that, while technology has and does make remote working possible, it's also very much tested our limits ofwhen life limits other forms of escapism.
+There’s also the fact to consider that, while technology has and does make remote working possible, it’s also very much tested our limits of how much digital engagement we can bear when life limits other forms of escapism.

 Caroline Walsh, vice president of Gartner’s human resources division, often sees organizations turning to tech as the golden bullet for their remote-working requirements, without pausing to consider the impact on employees whose batteries are already drained.

 “We found that over the past year, 84% of HR leaders introduced new tools for virtual meetings,” Walsh tells TechRepublic.